-Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's half-million gallons give everyone room to roam, soak and play.
+Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's half-million gallons give everyone room to roam, soak and play in Glenwood Springs.
 An on-site lodge, spa and grill ensure you never have to leave — and if you get too steamy in the pool, partake in the Nordic tradition of leaping out of the pool for a roll around the snow deck and a quick chill!

 Why it’s a must: Lounging in a steamy hot tub while surrounded by swirls of falling snowflakes is something everyone should experience in their lifetime.
-Get in on the tradition at Box Canyon Lodge, where you can enjoy beautiful views of the San Juan Mountains while hanging out in a redwood hot tub, fed with 105-degree natural hot springs water.
+Get in on the tradition at Box Canyon Lodge in Ouray, where you can enjoy beautiful views of the San Juan Mountains while hanging out in a redwood hot tub, fed with 105-degree natural hot springs water.